-The Art Studio, located adjacent to the Technology Center, is a two-studio building where painting and printmaking are taught.
+The Art Studio, located adjacent to the Arts Center (formerly the Technology Center), is a two-studio building where painting and printmaking are taught.

 Dowhie Ceramics Center